 In addition, the therapy cap will apply to outpatient hospitals as detected by:

 - Type of Bill 12X (excluding CAHs) or 13X

 - Revenue code 042X, 043X, or 044X

 - Date of service on or after January 1, 2013

-Medicare Administrative Contractors (MACs) will conduct prepayment review on claims reaching the $3,700 threshold with dates of service January 1, 2013 to March 31, 2013.
+Medicare Administrative Contractors (MACs) will conduct prepayment review on claims reaching the $3,700 threshold for claims processed between January 1, 2013 to March 31, 2013.
 CMS requested MACs conduct these manual medical reviews within 10 days.
 At this time, there is no advance request for an exception process.
 Effective April 1, 2013, the Recovery Auditors will conduct review for all claims processed on or after April 1, 2013.
 Recovery Auditors will complete two types of review.

 - Claims submitted in the Recovery Audit Prepayment Review Demonstration states will be reviewed on a prepayment basis.
 These states are: Florida, California, Michigan, Texas, New York, Louisiana, Illinois, Pennsylvania, Ohio, North Carolina and Missouri.